dsnoeijer/angular/aio/content/guide/upgrade.md

 | `by.binding('$ctrl.phone.name')`                            | `by.css('h1')`            | The binding matcher relies on AngularJS data binding |

 When the bootstrap method is switched from that of `UpgradeModule` to pure Angular, AngularJS ceases to exist on the page completely.
-At this point, you need to tell Protractor that it should not be looking for an AngularJS application anymore, but instead it should find *Angular apps* from the page.
+At this point, you need to tell Protractor that it should not be looking for an AngularJS application anymore.
+Instead, it should find *Angular apps* from the page.

-Replace the `ng12Hybrid` previously added with the following in `protractor-conf.js`:
+Replace the `ng12Hybrid` added earlier with the following in `protractor-conf.js`:

 <code-example language="javascript">